 To apply for tickets, please complete IN FULL and submit the details below.
 We'll process your application as quickly as possible and email you confirmation of your booking.
 So please make sure your email address is correct.
-Alternatively, apply by phone by calling xxx.
+Alternatively, apply by phone by calling ∞ .

 required information

 Number of tickets 1

 Title

 First name

 Last name

-e elect ow this? (opens a pop-up window)
+Gender select Why do we need to know this? (opens a pop-up window)

-Age range I Why do we need to know this? (opens a pop-up window)
+Age range select Why do we need to kno w this? (opens a pop-up window)

 Occupation select Why do we need to know this?

 Street (Example: Glasgow Street)

 House number (Example: 100)

 House sub name (Example: Flat 1b)

-House building name (Example: Cherry Tree Cottage) and a second
+House building name (Example: Cherry Tree Cottage)

-A graduation of the second seco

-Town/Cityl
+Town/City

-County Why do we need to know this?
+County select Why do we need to know this?

 Postcode

-Email address Why do we need to kn ow this? (opens a pop-up window)
+Email address Why dp we need to know this? (opens a pop-up window)

 Daytime phone number

-w this? (opens a pop-up window)
+Mobile phone Why do we need to know th nis? (opens a pop-up window)

-•

 Do you have any access needs?
+Why do we need this in makin filohomokingih an ma a a a a a a a a a a a a a a a a a
-Why do we need this i Details of access requirements are likely to

-C Yes C No provide details of an individual's physical health which is sensitive personal data.
-You must activ

-Yes No communicate why you are collecting this

-information by using a pop up box.
+C Yes € No Details of access requirements are likely to provide details of an individual's physical health, which is sensitive personal data.
+You must actively communicate why you are collecting this information by using a pop up box.

 Access needs

-select

-Where did you hear about us?
-I
+Where did you hear about us? select